worldbank/iefieldkit/admin/command_outline.md

   * Test that there are no duplicates in the list options - error
   * Test that all list options are used at least once - warning
   * Test that there will be no name conflicts when making repeat group long to wide.
 For example if there is a field called _name_ in a repeat group it will be named *name_1*, *name_2*, *name_3* etc. in wide format, at the same time there is a variable outside the repeat group that is already named *name_1*, then there will be a naming conflict. - error
+  * All decimal/integer fields should have a ranges - warning
   * Required text field, this is sometimes what you want, but creates a big issue if it is not what you intended to do - warning that can be suppressed field by field
+  * Stata label Colum:
+    * If the Stata label column does not exist output that this is best practice to have this - warning
+    * If it exist, make sure that no label is longer than 80 characters - error
+  * Big high priority stuff that we would like to have but is not sure that they are easy to implement:
+    * What is the maximum number of variables that this form could output?
 * input
   * Data
     * The only input this command takes is the questionnaire form definition in Excel format